 Insurance cost varies depending on location.
 Planning to buy insurance for your RV requires stating your address for verifying your eligibility to avail of it.

 - If you will choose a place that has more risks like hurricanes and is prone to crimes, you have to pay for a higher amount of RV insurance.

 - The same goes for the location of where you planned to store your RV.
 Storing your RV in a place where the high cost of living exists, will most likely give you a higher policy computation from your provider.

 - Choosing residence, for full-timers, is very important because this will conclude where your RV is registered.
 It states the zip code or address that will be used for insurance purposes.
 However, it is more favorable for full-timers than RVers because they can choose more locations to store their motorhome.

-However, some insurance companies offer premium discounts if you add some personal security stuff in your vehicles like anti-lock brakes, back-up cameras, airbags, anti-theft devices, and steering wheel locks.
+However, some insurance companies offer premium discounts if you add some personal security stuff to your vehicles like anti-lock brakes, back-up cameras, airbags, anti-theft devices, and steering wheel locks.
 Just make sure to mention it to the agent or representative of the company to know whether they honor these things to avail of discounts.

 After gathering all the pros and cons of RV insurance, it will boil down to weighing up conclusions.
 Try to ask a licensed and reputable agent to supply the answers that are still unclear to you.

 Discussing each detail with you will make you come up with your final judgment.
 You can then start deciding what coverages you’re going to pick, the location of your RV storage when not in use, and most especially the cost of the premium.